 By using the Internet to deliver interesting and/or creatively packaged messages, this form of marketing is more than cost-efficient—it can be nearly cost-free.
 Consider that the same number of impressions (views) that can be generated by a successful viral marketing campaign, if you were purchasing paid media space or time to print or broadcast the same messages, would represent thousands and possibly millions of dollars’ worth of exposure—money that viral marketers do not have to spend.

 Remember the old Faberge Organics Shampoo commercial from the 1980’s?
-One of them featured Heather Locklear talking about how she told two friends about the product, and then they told two friends, and so on, and so on.
-Well, that’s exactly how a viral marketing campaign has to work, in order for it to work as a marketing tool.
+(Oops, my age is showing!)
+Well, one of these commercials featured Heather Locklear talking about how she told two friends about the product, and then they told two friends, and so on, and so on.
+Well, that’s exactly how a viral marketing campaign has to work, in order for it to work as a useful marketing tool.
 You must create a marketing campaign (with lighter emphasis on “marketing” and heavier emphasis on “campaign”) that people will love so much that they won’t just want to share it; they’ll feel they must share it.

 Your message and how it is delivered will have to "connect" with those who receive it.
 It will have to get your viewers so excited and so passionate that they’ll become your marketing agents, happily and willingly sharing your message with their contacts, and then their contacts will contagiously share it with their contacts, and so on, and so on, and so on.

 Marketers have to be careful when developing the message (or messages) that they hope will become part of a viral marketing campaign.
 Why?
 First, because there are millions of marketers crafting millions of messages that are being designed to go viral, so that means there’s a lot of competition these days for people’s attention.
 Your message will have to do more than stand out; it’ll have to be more than unique.
-It will have to be something with the potential to become contagious.
+It will have to be something that is so interesting, fun, or funny that it has the potential to become contagious.

 The toughest challenge you will face in trying to craft a viral marketing campaign is coming up with a unique way to seize the phenomenal power of word-of-mouth.
 Viral marketing is a form of word-of-mouth, and it requires a kind of creativity that will speak to your audience in a way nothing else has or can.
 The creativity used to create the message is essential to the success of a viral marketing campaign.
 Not too much pressure, huh?